stephengold/j-ogg-all/README.md

     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
 4. Run the [Gradle] wrapper:
-  + using Bash or PowerShell or Zsh: `./gradlew build`
+  + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

 After a successful build,